pegasys-fi/docs/docs/contracts/v2/concepts/01-protocol-overview/03-smart-contracts.md

 title: Smart contracts
 ---

-Uniswap V1 is a binary smart contract system.
-[Core](#core) contracts provide fundamental safety guarantees for all parties interacting with Uniswap.
+Pegasys V1 is a binary smart contract system.
+[Core](#core) contracts provide fundamental safety guarantees for all parties interacting with Pegasys.
 [Periphery](#periphery) contracts interact with one or more core contracts but are not themselves part of the core.

 # Core